The ultimate guide to the Innovative Finance ISA

 The future of the IFISA

 The dawn of the ISA era in P2P lending has been a watershed moment for the industry, and it comes as little surprise that many experts are predicting that the UK sector will soon skyrocket to £50bn as a direct result of the Innovative Finance ISA.
+Some 31,000 new IFISAs were opened in 2017/18 (a six-fold increase on the year before), and this upward trend is expected to continue for 2018/19 and beyond.

-The arrival of the Innovative Finance ISA, coupled with additional boost of the Personal Savings Allowance, makes P2P investing even more appealing, with more pounds ending up in the pocket of the investor – exactly where they belong.
+The arrival of the Innovative Finance ISA, coupled with the additional boost of the Personal Savings Allowance, makes P2P investing even more appealing, with more pounds ending up in the pocket of the investor – exactly where they belong.
 And at a time when low interest rates and market volatility across various asset classes look set to continue for the foreseeable future, the prospects for the industry and its consumer investors, particularly with the tailwinds of the IFISA in its sails, look very positive indeed.

 This guide has been prepared by Lending Works Limited.